johnwilldonicely/LDAS/README.md

 Every command you type in Linux begins with the name of the program you want to run.
 Many Linux built-in programs like "ls" will run just by typing their name and pressing [ENTER].

-Most programs also have otions, often called **arguments**, which come after the program name, separated by a space.
+Most programs also have options, often called **arguments**, which come after the program name, separated by a space.
 The name of the option will begin with a single or double-hyphen (- or --) - it's important to know which.
 For example, to list all of the contents of a directory in date-order, type:
 ```
 	$ ls -t
 ```

 In LDAS, the typical format for a command is:

-		[program] [input] [otions]
+		[program] [input] [options]

 Here, the input will be the name of the file you want the program to work on, and the options come in name-value pairs.
 This means the options require a value to be set.
 For example, to make a scatterplot of a file called "temp.dat", adding the title "MyPlot", you would type:
 ```